TerryLoc/sell_ur_stuff/business_plan.md

 #### 5. Service or Product Line
 - **Core Offering**: A lively online marketplace for second-hand stuff—everything from GAA jerseys to granny’s old rocking chair.
 - **Key Features** (Built with Love):
-  - **User Profiles**: Create your own space with a profile pic (thanks, Cloudinary!), a bio, and your contact deets—show off your Irish charm!
+  - **User Profiles**: Create your own space with a profile pic, a bio, and your contact deets—show off your Irish charm!
   - **Sales Listings**: List your items with photos, a description, and a price.
 It’s as easy as chatting at the pub.
   - **Offer System**: Make an offer, haggle with a counteroffer, and seal the deal—it’s like bargaining at a market, but online!
   - **Notifications**: Get a wee nudge when someone makes an offer or buys your stuff.
   - **Payments**: Stripe handles payments securely (already set up with `STRIPE_PUBLIC_KEY` and `STRIPE_SECRET_KEY` in `settings.py`).
-  - **Photos**: Cloudinary makes sure your pics load fast and look gorgeous, whether it’s a sunny day in Kerry or a rainy one in Sligo.
+  - **Photos**: Well make sure your pics load fast and look gorgeous, whether it’s a sunny day in Kerry or a rainy one in Sligo.
 - **Future Features** (I Can’t Wait!):
   - A search bar to find treasures faster than you can say “Céad Míle Fáilte.”
   - Suggestions for items you might love, like a matchmaker for second-hand goods.